In the antechamber of the cathedral at St. Blanc, only an echo of the pomp and circumstance in the sanctuary reached Brother Lux’s ears.

 “I trust you,” Brother Lux said.

-“My gratitude and respect for your brother, as well as consideration for your family, make me mindful of my duty.
-I will protect his little love-child, as well as Lady Frey.”
+“My gratitude and respect for your brother- as well as consideration for your family makes me mindful of my duty.
+I will protect his little love-child and Lady Frey.”

 “Of course.
 After all, they are innocent.”

 “Is Lady Frey truly innocent?
-After all, she coerced Lord Frey into violating coven law to keep the secret of her discovery from me.
+She coerced Lord Frey into violating coven law to keep the secret of her discovery from me.
 Instead of entering into a blood pact with her, Lord Frey should have brought her to me at once.”